 Welcome to the Village of El Portal

 El Portal is a picturesque and historic village in Miami-Dade County, Florida.
-The village name is derived from the Spanish word for the wooden gate that once stood at the entry to the village.
-El Portal, a primarily residential community of single-family cottages and bungalows, was founded in 1937 and to this day includes prime examples of 1930s and 1940s South Florida architecture.
+The village name is derived from the Spanish word for the wooden gate that once stood at the entrance to the village.
+El Portal, a primarily residential community of single-family cottages and bungalows, was founded in 1937 and to this day includes prime examples of 1930’s and 1940’s South Florida architecture.

-El Portal also plays host to one of South Florida’s most unique historic sites, an Indian Mound that was the first archeological site to receive historic designation in Miami-Dade County.
-One of the county’s oldest churches, the Radar Memorial United Methodist Church, which was formed in 1923, also boasts an El Portal address.
-While preserving its heritage, El Portal has continued to make history, becoming the first community in the country to elect a Haitian American to its council in the 1990s.
+El Portal also plays host to one of South Florida’s most unique historic sites, an Indian Mound that was the first archaeological site to receive historic designation in Miami-Dade County.
+One of the county’s oldest churches, the Radar Memorial United Methodist Church, which was formed in 1923, also boasted an El Portal address.
+While preserving its heritage, El Portal has continued to make history, becoming the first community in the country to elect a Haitian American to its council in the 1990’s.

 Please enjoy exploring the rest of our website!